hermesthecat/ha-nginx-cluster/README.md

 # ansible-nginx-reverse-proxy-cluster
 # Warning
 This codebase is pretty opinionated towards my own set up.
-You could just use [Jeff Geerlings](https://github.com/geerlingguy/ansible-role-nginx) role, or as his github shows, use the [official nginx](https://github.com/nginxinc/ansible-role-nginx) role.
+You could just use [Jeff Geerlings](https://github.com/geerlingguy/ansible-role-nginx) role, or as his github shows, use the [official nginx](https://github.com/nginxinc/ansible-role-nginx) role, install keepalived and manage the nginx config yourself.

 # Info
 This role will set up a 3 node nginx reverse proxy cluster in ha mode using keepalived.

 ## To Do
 [] I really should be adding tests to my roles
+[] Add option to add basic auth to subdomain

 # Configuration
 ## Terraform